 Get Out!
 Nature Walks are volunteer-led regular trips with trained master naturalists and other skilled volunteer leaders.
 Join us for a well-planned, no cost, guided adventure.
 Free, rain, snow, or shine.
 Check our detailed schedule for specifics.
 Our program is jointly offered by both the Chebeague and Cumberland Land Trust and the Royal River Conservation Trust.
 Our nature walks are at preserves in the Towns of Chebeague Island, Cumberland, Yarmouth, North Yarmouth, Pownal, New Gloucester, Durham, or anywhere else we decide to roam.

-This new program started in early 2017 is popular for new residents, neighbors, and novices or experts of all ages who want to get to know our organizations and explore new preserves.
+This program is popular for new residents, neighbors, and novices or experts of all ages who want to get to know our organizations and explore new preserves.

-The Annual Meeting of the membership of the Royal River Conservation Trust will be held at 5:30 pm on Tuesday, September 19th, 2017, at a location TBD in Yarmouth, in conjunction with a regular meeting of the Board of Directors.
+The Annual Meeting of the membership of the Royal River Conservation Trust will be held at 5:30 pm on Tuesday, September 19th, 2017, at the Log Cabin building on Main Street in Yarmouth, in conjunction with a regular meeting of the Board of Directors.
 The sole expected ballot for the membership is the election of new or renewing members of the Board of Directors.

 Thursday, September 21st, 7:00 pm, Yarmouth History Center, East Elm Street, Yarmouth (FREE).
 Our film series is jointly hosted with the Yarmouth Historical Society.
 Our September film is: Voyagers Without Trace (2015).
 Trailer here.